Evolution of networks with multiple junctions: The flow of networks with at most two triple junctions

-We notice that there is an obvious example where the length of one curve goes to zero in finite time: consider an initial triod $\TT_0$ with the boundary points $P^i$ on $\partial\Omega$, such that one angle of the triangle with vertices $P^1, P^2, P^3$ is greater than $120$ degrees.
+We notice that there is an obvious example where the length of one curve goes to zero in finite time: the case of an initial triod $\TT_0$ with the boundary points $P^i$ on $\partial\Omega$ such that one angle of the triangle with vertices $P^1, P^2, P^3$ is greater than $120$ degrees.
 In this case the Steiner triod does not exist, hence the maximal time of a smooth evolution must be finite.\\ Instead, if the angles of the triangle with vertices $P^1, P^2, P^3$ are all smaller than $120$ degrees and the initial triod $\TT_0$ is contained in the convex envelope of $P^1, P^2, P^3$, then no length can go to zero during the evolution, by Remark~\ref{angolostretto}, the maximal time of existence is $+\infty$ and the triods $\TT_t$ tend, as $t\to+\infty$, to the unique Steiner triod.

-In the case that the maximal time $T$ is finite and a curve collapses to an end--point (see Figure~\ref{boundarysing} and the above discussion) at the moment we are not able to restart the flow.
-Indeed, although the curvature is bounded, Theorem~\ref{evolnonreg} does not apply and we need some ``boundary'' extension, see the discussion in Section~\ref{resum} (after Figure~\ref{boundarysing}).
+When the maximal time $T$ is finite and a curve collapses to an end--point (see Figures~\ref{Pcollapse},~\ref{boundarysing} and the above discussion), it is not clear how to continue/restart the flow.
+Indeed, although the curvature is bounded, Theorem~\ref{evolnonreg} does not apply and we need some ``boundary'' extension (see the discussion in Section~\ref{resum}, after Figure~\ref{boundarysing}).

-\subsection{The spoon}
+\subsubsection{The spoon}

-In Section~\ref{geopropsub} we discussed the behavior of the area of the bounded regions enclosed by an evolving regular network.
-In the case of the spoon, the loop is formed by only one curve and there is only one triple junction.
-Equation~\eqref{areaevolreg} then gives